3191110276/intro-to-kubernetes/3_Basic_K8S_App/README.md

 Thus, to summarize: whenever possible, use declarative configuration with Kubernetes.
 It will make your life a lot simpler, and enables more options!

 ## Labels and Label Selectors
+Right now, we should only have two pods up and running.
+Imagine running Kubernetes for more complex environments though.
+Due to the leightweight nature of containers, we might end up running many thousands of containers on a single Kubernetes cluster.
+If we wanted to troubleshoot a certain application, we would need to have an easy way to find all relevant pods.

+Labels allow us to attach some additional information to a pod.
+As an example: one application might consist of many containers.
+We could tag all of them to show that they belong to the same application.

 ![Labels](img/label.png?raw=true "Labels")

+As we can see in the example, the pod is tagged with app=demoweb, to show what app this belongs to.
+We also have a tag for the version, in case we are running multiple versions at the same time.
+Finally, this example also includes a tag for the relevant contact.
+This would enable us to filter all pods managed by a certain user.

 ```yaml
 apiVersion: v1